ftrajano/git_practice/README.txt

 Hello, Git and GitHub
-Editing my new brancho for the first time.
+Editing my new branch for the first time.